ashwini-kr-sharma/chipatac2020/02_ATAC_ReadQC.md

 # 2. ATAC-seq : Raw read quality control - FastQC

 ## `fastq` file format
 Raw sequencing reads are stored in text files containing the sequence of nucleotides and its associated quality scores.
 These are called `fastq` text files and are usually in compressed formats like `XYZ.fastq.gz`.
-Each read is described by **4 lines**, lets look at the first four lines of an example `fastq` file -
+Each read is described by **4 lines**, let's look at the first four lines of an example `fastq` file -

 ```
 cd